 Our primary liquidity needs are to fund capital expenditures in relation to newbuild contracts, financing expenses, debt repayment, vessel operating expenses, general and administrative expenses and dividend payments to our stockholders.
-We anticipate that our primary sources of funds will be the existing cash and cash equivalents as of December 31, 2011 of \$28.1 million, borrowings of \$40 million against our long term floating rate note investment, additional undrawn or committed borrowing capacity of \$178.9 million, cash from operations and possibly, additional indebtedness to be raised against seven unencumbered newbuild vessels upon their delivery and equity financing.
+We anticipate that our primary sources of funds will be the existing cash and cash equivalents as of December 31, 2012 of \$102.7 million, short-term restricted cash of \$22.8 million, borrowings of \$40 million against our long term floating rate note investment, additional undrawn borrowing capacity of \$8.1 million, cash from operations and possibly, additional indebtedness to be raised against our two existing unencumbered vessels and against our six unencumbered newbuild vessels and the one contracted secondhand vessel upon their delivery to us, and equity financing.